 Spot Repair Sidewalk Program

 Before the passage of the GO Bonds, our spot repair sidewalk program was paid for by assessments on adjoining property owners.
 To streamline our operation, and in fairness to those who will pay the new tax, the City forgave any outstanding assessments before the April 4th vote.
 The city’s systematic sidewalk inspection process (outlined below) will begin concurrently with construction of a shovel-ready backlog of spot repairs.
 Entire blocks will be inspected as backlog spot repairs occur, to ensure neighbors can traverse the entire block after repairs are complete.
 While crews implement the backlog spot repairs, if a block is identified as needing full sidewalk replacement (not simply a repair), that work will be included in the systematic sidewalk program referenced below.
 Two contracts for the first round of backlog spot repairs were approved by council in December and can be found here: Sidewalk Spot Repair Contracts.
 Work on these shovel-ready spot repairs will begin in spring 2018.
 Two more contracts for additional sidewalk spot repairs will go before council for approval in spring 2018.
+Public Works confers with the city forester in the Parks and Recreation department to evaluate trees in city right-of-way that interfere with the stability of sidewalks.
+Foresters determine the health and condition of the tree and mitigation options for the tree and sidewalk are considered before repairs are made.
+Parks and Recreation has a tree replanting program, and for every one tree removed in the city right of way, two more trees are planted in the city.

 New Systematic Sidewalk Inspection Program